-• bold_inho_cor/: anat_inho_cor/, but conducted 3D same on the refas EPI.
-EPI which estimating the alignment of the erence image is used for
+• bold_inho_cor/: same anat_inho_cor/, but conducted the 3D refon EPI EPI. erence image which is used for estimating the alignment of the

 • EPI2Anat/: shows the alignment of the EPI image to its associated anatomical image of the same scanning session.
 This step resamples the EPI into native space, and corrects for susceptibility distortions through non-linear registration.
 An example is shown below: